utnet-org/utility/pytest/README.md

 Rather than assuming location a temporary directory, well-behaved test should use `tempfile` module instead which will automatically take `TEMPDIR` variable into consideration.
-This is especially important for NayDuck which will automatically cleanup after a test which respects `TEMPDIR` directory even if that tests ends up not cleaning up its temporary files.
+This is especially important for Pytest which will automatically cleanup after a test which respects `TEMPDIR` directory even if that tests ends up not cleaning up its temporary files.